lesnikyan/lisapet/readme.md

 TODO: split, int2char, [int] to string, char_code

 ### 15. Lambda functions and high-order functions.
 Right-arrow `->`.
-Right-arrow is an operator for define lambda-function.
+Right-arrow is an operator for definition lambda-function.
 Arrow separates arguments and body of function.

 ```python